 The Council and Powys County Council are members of the Growing Mid Wales Board which was established in 2020/21.
 The Board provides leadership, strategic decision making, and accountability for the Mid Wales Growth Deal.
 A separate annual return has been produced for the Board.
-The only figures relating to Growing Mid Wales which are included in this Statement of Accounts is the Council's contribution towards the Board which is £30,590 for 2022/23 (£105,647 for 2021/22).
+The only figures relating to Growing Mid Wales which are included in the Income and Expenditure Account is the Council's contribution towards the Board which is £100,000 for 2023/24 (£30,590 for 2022/23) and income received of £15,000 in relation to services provided by the Council (£0 for 2022/23).